Zena McNally

 Zena McNally (born 8 March 1979) is an English former-radio presenter and singer, best known as one of the original members of girl-group Mis-Teeq.
-She left in early 2001, only featuring on the group's first single Why.
+She left in early 2001, only featuring on the group's first single "Why", and made a guest appearance with the group in 2026.

 McNally co-hosted the BBC 1Xtra Breakfast Show with Trevor Nelson from October 2007 to August 2008, leaving to move to the USA due to her then-husband's football career.

 McNally married footballer Cory Gibbs in July 2008, eventually divorcing in 2014.